bochen1106/ISMIR2019-Tutorial3-Audiovisual-Music-Processing/exp1_multimodal_separation/README.md

 # Case Study 1: Audio source separation using motion information

 This case study will introduce participants to audio-visual source separation in the Nonnegative Matrix Factorization (NMF) framework.
 Specifically, we provide an illustrative example based on (Parekh et al. 2017).
-This utilizes a recording from the URMP dataset ().
-Motion segments were extracted using a multicuts algorithm ().
+This utilizes a recording from the URMP dataset (Li et al. 2018).
+Motion segments were extracted using a multicuts algorithm ((Keuper et al. 2015).

 ## Setup
 If you have setup your environment as described in repository's ```README.md``` you can simply start the jupyter server and open the notebook.
 If not, please verify that you have GNU Octave and python packages listed in ```requirements.txt```, especially ```oct2py```, installed.